mongodb/docs/source/reference/mongod.rst

 Usage
 -----

-In common usage, the invocation of :option:`mongod` will resemble the following in the context of an initialization or control script: ::
+In common usage, the invocation of :program:`mongod` will resemble the following in the context of an initialization or control script: ::

         mongod --config /etc/mongodb.conf

-See the ":doc:`/reference/configuration-options`" for more information on how to configure :option:`mongod` using the configuration file.
+See the ":doc:`/reference/configuration-options`" for more information on how to configure :program:`mongod` using the configuration file.